Westland Sea King: Australia

 The replacement of the Fleet Air Arm's Sea King fleet commenced faster than initially planned following the loss of a Sea King during a humanitarian aid mission in Indonesia in April 2005, resulting in nine deaths.
 Investigators uncovered serious faults in the condition of the Sea King's mechanical flight control system, resulting from maintenance deficiencies.
 In May 2007, the six remaining Sea Kings were grounded for two months following the discovery of a number of missing parts.

 On 1 September 2011, the Australian Minister for Defence Materiel, Jason Clare, announced that the Sea Kings would be withdrawn from service in December 2011; having flown in excess of 60,000 hours in operations in Australia and overseas in that time.
 The farewell flight was conducted on 15 December 2011, three Sea Kings flew over Sydney Harbour and across to Canberra, passing Lake Burley Griffin and the Australian War Memorial before landing at Nowra.
 On 16 December 2011, the Chief of Navy presided over the ceremonial decommissioning of 817 Squadron RAN at NAS Nowra.
 Five of the withdrawn helicopters have been made available for sale.
-The replacement for the Sea King was the MRH 90.
+The replacement for the Sea King was intended to be the MRH 90.
+However, in the 2010s issues with that design lead to only six being acquired and the SH-60 Seahawk ended up being the main successor.